jcurl/RJCP.DLL.Log/TraceReader.Dlt/docs/DLT.DecoderDesign.md

 }

 public class MyCustomSwInjectionRequestDecoder : SwInjectionRequestDecoder {
-  protected override int Decode(int serviceId, int length, ReadOnlySpan<byte> buffer, bool msbf, out IControlArg service) {
+  protected override Result<int> Decode(int serviceId, int length, ReadOnlySpan<byte> buffer, bool msbf, out IControlArg service) {
     // This is where the interpretation of the `buffer` is done, and the custom
     // control message is instantiate.
 There's no reason we have to give the